 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics reported that individuals in the mental health counseling and marriage and family therapy field held about 156,000 positions in the U.S. in 2010.
-They earned a median annual salary of $46,670 as of May 2012.
-Holistic counselors can work in the fields of marriage and family counseling, mental health counseling and behavioral disorder counseling (www.bls.gov).
+The U.S. Bureau of Labor Statistics reported that individuals in the mental health counseling and marriage and family therapy field held about 139,820 positions in the U.S. in 2018.
+Mental health counselors earned a median annual salary of $42,840 as of May 2018.
+Holistic counselors can work in the fields of marriage and family counseling, mental health counseling, and behavioral disorder counseling (www.bls.gov).

 Certification and Continuing Education